bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 ```

 Although the default behavior for `#image_tag` is to always return
-`/images/icon.png`, we take into account the full Rails stack (including the
+`/images/icon.png`, we take into account the full Quails stack (including the
 Asset Pipeline) we may see the result seen above.

 We're only concerned with the behavior experienced when using the full default
-Rails stack.
+Quails stack.

 In this case, we want to document the behavior of the _framework_, and not just
 this specific method.

-If you have a question on how the Rails team handles certain API, don't hesitate to open a ticket or send a patch to the [issue tracker](https://github.com/rails/rails/issues).
+If you have a question on how the Quails team handles certain API, don't hesitate to open a ticket or send a patch to the [issue tracker](https://github.com/quails/quails/issues).